IN THIS SECTION:

 The altarpiece of Saint Anne and the Child Virgin was made in the 17th century.
 In general, the altarpiece is made of gilded and polychrome wood, in baroque style, and consists of a bench, a three-aisle body and a top or attic.

-On the sides of the bench there are two painted panels with images of saints, one of Saint Teresa and the other of an unidentified saint.
-The central niche houses the extraordinary sculptural group of Saint Anne teaching the Child Virgin to read, the work of the sculptor José Montes de Oca.
+On the sides of the bench, there are two painted panels featuring images of saints: one of Santa Teresa and the other of an unidentified saint.
+The central niche houses the extraordinary sculptural group of Santa Ana teaching the Virgen Niñad to read, a masterpiece by the sculptor José Montes de Oca.

-The attic, or upper part of the altarpiece, is topped with a niche inside which you can see a seated image of the Virgen del Carmen, a carving made in the eighteenth century in the style of the sculptor Pedro Duque Cornejo.
-On both sides of this upper niche are sculptures of two saintly bishops.
+The attic, or upper section of the altarpiece, is crowned by a niche containing a seated image of the Virgen del Carmen, an 18th-century carving executed in the style of the sculptor Pedro Duque Cornejo.
+This upper niche is flanked by sculptures of two holy bishops.

 Altarpiece of the Virgen del Rocío